Parametric audio equalizer

 mat"p = genpath('/user/start/examples'); addpath(p);"

-Running and analysing the Engee model
+Launching and analyzing the Engee model

 function rum_model(NemeModel,Path_to_folder)